 How It Helps: Antioxidant, supports immune health, may reduce oxidative stress.

 Typical Dosage: 1000-2000 mg/day (oral); 10-50 g IV.
-Doses vary widely; these are based on common use and limited studies.

-Why It May Detox: Counters oxidative damage from spike protein and clotting..
+Why It May Detox: Counters oxidative damage from spike protein and clotting.
 High doses may require IV for therapeutic effects.

 Caution: High oral doses may cause GI upset.